CrazyForks/termdev/README.md

 A Bun + TypeScript **Chrome DevTools Protocol (CDP)** client with a terminal UI (Ink) for:

 - **Logs**: console output + exceptions (supports selecting each line and expanding objects)
-- **Network**: request list with expandable request/response details
+- **Network**: request list with expandable request/response details (JSON responses are automatically formatted)
 - **Eval**: run JavaScript in the attached page from the terminal

 ## Prerequisites